abg0148/spliit_client/README.md

 **Spliit Client** is a professional, well-documented Python client for the [Spliit API](https://spliit.app), enabling seamless group expense sharing and management.
 This package is released under the permissive [MIT License](LICENSE), making it suitable for both personal and commercial projects.

+> **Note:** This project is a fix and improvement on the work done in [makp0/spliit-api-client](https://github.com/makp0/spliit-api-client), with enhanced structure, documentation, testing, and packaging.

 ---

 ## Features